 An Overview of Hypothyroidism

 Hypothyroidism is a problem for many people in Meridian.
 It is a condition in which your thyroid does not make enough thyroid hormone, causing a multitude of health issues.
 In healthy people, the thyroid makes hormones that control the way in which their body uses energy.
 However, those with hypothyroidism lack the energy to complete daily tasks.
 This article from Vitality Wellness Center should be helpful in understanding this real problem.

 What is the Hypothyroidism Client Profile?

-Hypothyroidism impacts patients across all age groups and health levels.
+Hypothyroidism impacts clients across all age groups and health levels.
 However, older adults are more susceptible to the condition.
-Women over the age of 60 are at the highest risk of getting hypothyroidism, and patients are more likely to get the disease when it runs in their family.
+Women over the age of 60 are at the highest risk of getting hypothyroidism, and clients are more likely to get the disease when it runs in their family.

 What is the Diagnosis Process for Hypothyroidism?

 To diagnose hypothyroidism, medical teams must go through several processes.
 The medical specialist will ask the client questions about their symptoms, and they will also conduct a physical exam to analyze the condition of the client’s body.
 To confirm their diagnosis of hypothyroidism, the medical professional will do a simple blood test which will detail whether the thyroid hormone level is too low.

 What is the Leading Cause of Hypothyroidism?

 Many people are curious on the condition that caused their hypothyroidism.
 The most common cause is a medical issue known as Hashimoto’s thyroiditis, in which the body’s immune system begins to attack the tissue in the thyroid.
 When this happens, the gland cannot make enough of the thyroid hormone.
 Hypothyroidism can also be caused by viral infections, and the use of drugs such as lithium.
-In some cases, cancer patients undergoing radiation therapy may be diagnosed with hypothyroidism.
+In some cases, cancer clients undergoing radiation therapy may be diagnosed with hypothyroidism.

 What are the Symptoms to Watch For?